There are stay-at-home mums, working mums, but now we have stay-at-home working mums!

 The ‘new normal’

-I was fairly used to working from home before the lockdown, doing the accounts for We Are Web has been very flexible for me and I already spent most of the school holidays working from home/remotely.
+I was fairly used to working from home before the lockdown.
+While I spent several days per week in the office alongside our web design team in Liverpool, doing the accounts for We Are Web has always been very flexible for me and I already spent most of the school holidays working from home/remotely.
 As our immediate family don’t live nearby, childcare has always been an issue, but I have always felt supported in balancing both roles.

 Being part of the marketing industry, a lot of our work can be done online, maybe even all of it as we have had to learn over the past few months!